jsh58/DMRfinder/README.md

 ```
     -q <float>    Max. q-value ([0-1]; def.
 1)
 ```
-This is the maximum *q*-value (false discovery rate adjusted *p*-value) that is considered significant.
+This is the maximum *q*-value (false discovery rate-adjusted *p*-value) that is considered significant.
 The default value of 1 means that no regions will be rejected on this basis.
 When this option is used, `fdr` is automatically added as an output column for each group-group comparison.
 <br><br>

 ```